eclipse-archived/ceylon-lang.org/documentation/1.3/tour/dynamic.md

 Therefore, Ceylon lets us write dynamically typed code where typechecking is performed at _runtime_.

+We're not allowed to write dynamically typed code in a regular pure-Ceylon module, so let's see how to define a module that interoperates with native JavaScript code.

 ## Defining a native JavaScript module

 Before we can start writing code that interacts with